Vic-Lib/bookreader/README.md

 ### Enabling the plugin
 There are two ways to add the plugins to resourcespace outlined in the knowledge base under [Managing Plugins](https://www.resourcespace.com/knowledge-base/systemadmin/managing_plugins).

-If you plan to use the plugin manager, then you will need to package the plugin and upload it to resourcespace.
+If you plan to use the **plugin manager**, then you will need to package the plugin and upload it to resourcespace.
 * Perform a tar and gzip on the plugin (`bookreader.tar.gz`)
 * Rename the zipped file to `bookreader.rsp`

 This creates a ResourceSpace plugin file that you can upload.
 Now continue to follow the steps in the link [Managing Plugins](https://www.resourcespace.com/knowledge-base/systemadmin/managing_plugins) under The Plugin Manager. **Note** that this is the recommended way of enabling plugins safely and easily.

-If you plan to manually configurate the files then I will outline possible steps.
+If you plan to **manually configurate** the files then I will outline possible steps.
 * Grab the entire bookreader folder and place it into your `.../resourcespace/plugins/` folder
 * Enable the plugin by adding bookreader to `$plugins` in `include/config.php` with the line:
 ```